Mont Saint-Michel, iconic island near Normandy

 The rocky island of Mont Saint-Michel is perhaps one of the most important sights in France.
 The bay of the same name lives to the rhythm of the tides.
 The tidal range is no less than 14 metres.
 When the sea rises, a tidal wave arises with a height of about 50 centimetres, the “mascaret”.
 This always attracts a lot of attention.
 But most tourists come to visit Mont Saint-Michel itself.
 Every year, more than 3.5 million visitors from all over the world come to visit.
-They shuffle through the narrow streets, on their way to the stately abbey, which towers high above the island.
-Mont Saint-Michel is, after the Eiffel Tower and the Palace of Versailles, the most visited attraction in France.
+Like us, they shuffle through the narrow streets on their way to the stately abbey.
+But recently we spent the night on the iconic and then wonderfully calm island.
+We also experienced the mascaret that made itself extra prominent due to the storm.
+High time, therefore, for an update to this blog.

 History of Mont Saint-Michel